ceph/ceph/doc/cephadm/operations.rst

 Logging to stdout
 -----------------

 Traditionally, Ceph daemons have logged to ``/var/log/ceph``.
-With cephadm, by default, daemons instead log to stderr and the logs are captured by the container runtime environment.
+By default, cephadm daemons log to stderr and the logs are captured by the container runtime environment.
 For most systems, by default, these logs are sent to journald and accessible via ``journalctl``.

-For example, to view the logs for the daemon ``mon.foo`` for a cluster with id ``5c5a50ae-272a-455d-99e9-32c6a013e694``, the command would be something like::
+For example, to view the logs for the daemon ``mon.foo`` for a cluster with ID ``5c5a50ae-272a-455d-99e9-32c6a013e694``, the command would be something like::

   journalctl -u ceph-5c5a50ae-272a-455d-99e9-32c6a013e694@mon.foo